ar90n/nichiyou-daiku/README.md

 ### Pull Request Guidelines

-To ensure your contributions are properly categorized in release notes, please follow these PR title conventions:
+To ensure your contributions are properly categorized in release notes, please follow these PR title conventions

 #### PR Title Format
-Your PR title should follow the pattern: `<type>: <description>`
+Your PR title should follow the pattern `<type>: <description>`

 - **feat:** New features or functionality
   - Example: `feat: Add support for 1x4 lumber sizes`